-If you have already registered online, you can find your nearest Health and Children's Centre and view their timetable of activities from the Suffolk Family Services Directory website.
+If you have already registered online, you can find your nearest Health and Children's Centre and view their timetable of activities from the Suffolk Infolink website.
 To search, use your postcode and select 'Children's Centres' from the drop down menu.

 Many Health and children's centres have volunteering opportunities.
 Full support is given by children's centre staff including training.
 If you'd like to find out more, please contact your local children's centre.

 Get involved with your Health and Children's Centre